Bangkok | ‘Behind the Scenes’

 Day 1 - Arrival and introductory walking tour

-Our tour starts with a check-in to our boutique-style, award-winning heritage hotel in the City’s central Banglamphu District followed by an introductory walking tour of the area’s maze of canals and alleys.
-In the evening a welcome dinner introduces you to some of the fabulous local street-food.
+Our tour starts with a check-in to our well-located hotel in the City’s central Banglamphu District followed by an introductory walking tour of the area’s maze of canals and alleys.
+In the evening a welcome local-style dinner introduces you to some of the country’s justifiably renowned cuisine.

 Overnight: Bangkok Transport: Walk, Meals: D,